ChengHsiangLu/Myofibroblast/README.md

 #### PCA rank matrix

+For easier visualization, I next clean the PCA results for exporting into spreadsheets.
 Take csv files and converts it to the txt files with the second column onwards.
 It does this by first removing the first row using awk, replacing multiple commas with tabs using tr, and removing the first column using cut.

 ```